 An die Musik D 547

-For Dieter: The past and the future
+For Dieter: the past and the future

-"He let poetry resound and music speak"
+‘He let poetry resound and music speak‘

-I first met Fischer-Dieskau in 2009, during a masterclass at the Schubertiade in Schwarzenberg.
-At the end of the session, he offered me the opportunity to study privately with him.
-From that moment, and until just a few weeks before his passing, I had the incredible fortune of working with him regularly at his homes in Berlin and Berg.
+I met Fischer-Dieskau for the first time in 2009 when I took part in a masterclass at the SchubertiadeSchwarzenberg.
+Afterwards he offered me the opportunity to study with him privately.
+From that point on until just a few weeks before his death, I had the incredible fortune of working with him regularly at his homes in Berlin and Berg.

-His singing gave strength to thousands of fellow prisoners.
-Immediately after the end of the conflict, he also performed works from countries once considered enemies, such as Sylvelin by Sinding and Nur wer die Sehnsucht kennt by Tchaikovsky.
-His repertoire also embraced operetta (Ich bin nur ein armer Wandergesell).
-In 1947, he returned to Germany (Die Heimkehr) and began his international career in Berlin, where he quickly gained wide recognition (Vier ernste Gesänge).
+His singing gave strength to thousands of prisoners.
+Shortly after the end of the war, he sang songs from previously hostile countries for example Sinding's Sylvelin and Tchaikovsky's Nur wer die Sehnsucht kennt.
+His repertoire also included operetta (Ich bin nur ein armer Wandergesell).
+In 1947 he finally returned to Germany (Die Heimkehr) and started his international career in Berlin where he began to receive major recognition (Vier ernsteGesänge).

-Irmel gave him three children, but tragically died during the birth of the third (Süßes Begräbnis).
-As often happened in his life, music became the only path through grief (An mein Klavier).
-After this loss, Benjamin Britten dedicated to him the Songs and Proverbs of William Blake – “For Dieter: The past and the future” (Proverb III).
-Another deeply sorrowful moment was the death of his mother Theodora (Mutters Hände), to whom he was profoundly attached.
+Irmel gave birth to three sons, but tragically she died during the birth of her third child (SüßesBegräbnis).
+As is so often the case, Dieter saw music as the only path out of suffering (An meinKlavier).
+Benjamin Britten dedicated his Songs and Proverbs of William Blake to him – ‘For Dieter: The past and the future‘ (Proverb III) after this terrible loss.
+Another bitter moment of grief was the death of his beloved and mother Theodora (Mutters Hände) to whom he was very close.

-His private life in the years that followed was marked by instability: his marriage to actress Ruth Leuwerik (1965–1967), famous for the film Vater braucht eine Frau, was brief, as was his union with Kristina Pugell (1968–1975) (Liebhaber in allen Gestalten).
-In 1977, he married the soprano Julia Varady (Liebst du um Schönheit).
+His private life in the years to come was not very stable: his marriage to the actress Ruth Leuwerik(1965-1967), famous from the film Vater braucht eine Frau, only lasted a short time, as did his marriage to Kristina Pugell (1968-1975) (Liebhaber in allen Gestalten).
+In 1977 he married the soprano Julia Varady (Liebst du um Schönheit).

 Baritone Benjamin Appl is celebrated for a voice that “belongs to the last of the old great masters of song” (Suddeutsche Zeitung).
 A former BBC New Generation Artist and ECHO Rising Star, Benjamin has also been awarded Gramophone Award Young Artist of the Year.
 He signed exclusively to Sony Classical in 2016 and a multi-album deal with Alpha Classics in 2021.
 An established recitalist, Appl has performed at Ravinia, Rheingau, Schleswig Holstein, Edinburgh and Heidelberg Frühling festivals; Schubertiade Schwarzenberg and at the KlavierFestival Ruhr.
 He has performed at major concert venues including Grand Théâtre de Genève, Liceu Barcelona, Festspielhaus Baden-Baden, Wigmore Hall, Concertgebouw Amsterdam, Konzerthaus Berlin and Vienna, Elbphilharmonie Hamburg and Musée de Louvre Paris.
 Further afield, Benjamin made recent recital debuts at Carnegie Hall, San Francisco Performances, Dallas Opera, Shanghai’s Summer Air Festival and Sydney Opera House.
 In equal demand as soloist with major orchestras, his recent collaborators include the Royal Concertgebouw Orchestra/Klaus Mäkelä, Munich Philharmonic/Andrew Manze, Budapest Festival Orchestra, Leipzig Gewandhaus Orchestra, Philadelphia Orchestra/Yannick Nézet-Séguin, Staatskapelle Dresden/Christian Thielemann and many more.
 Outside the concert hall, Appl appeared in a film of Schubert’s Winterreise commissioned by the BBC and Swiss television station SRF, offering a unique interpretation of this epic work.
 He also has presented a series of programmes for BBC Radio 3 entitled ‘A Singer’s World’ and starred in a film ‘Breaking Music’ which celebrates both Argentinian Tango and German Lied traditions.